James McNeill Whistler: Art study in France

 Whistler arrived in Paris in 1855, rented a studio in the Latin Quarter, and quickly adopted the life of a bohemian artist.
-Soon he had a French girlfriend, a dressmaker named Héloise.
+Soon he had a French mistress, a dressmaker named Héloise.
 He studied traditional art methods for a short time at the Ecole Impériale and at the atelier of Charles Gleyre.
 The latter was a great advocate of the work of Ingres, and impressed Whistler with two principles that he used for the rest of his career: that line is more important than color and that black is the fundamental color of tonal harmony.
 Twenty years later, the Impressionists would largely overthrow this philosophy, banning black and brown as "forbidden colors" and emphasizing color over form.
 Whistler preferred self-study and enjoying the café life.

 While letters from home reported his mother's efforts at economy, Whistler spent freely, sold little or nothing in his first year in Paris, and was in steady debt.
 To relieve the situation, he took to painting and selling copies from works at the Louvre and finally moved to cheaper quarters.
 As luck would have it, the arrival in Paris of George Lucas, another rich friend, helped stabilize Whistler's finances for a while.
 In spite of a financial respite, the winter of 1857 was a difficult one for Whistler.
 His poor health, made worse by excessive smoking and drinking, laid him low.

 Conditions improved during the summer of 1858.
 Whistler recovered and traveled with fellow artist Ernest Delannoy through France and the Rhineland.
 He later produced a group of etchings known as "The French Set", with the help of French master printer Auguste Delâtre.
 During that year, he painted his first self-portrait, Portrait of Whistler with Hat, a dark and thickly rendered work reminiscent of Rembrandt.
 But the event of greatest consequence that year was his friendship with Henri Fantin-Latour, whom he met at the Louvre.
 Through him, Whistler was introduced to the circle of Gustave Courbet, which included Carolus-Duran (later the teacher of John Singer Sargent), Alphonse Legros, and Édouard Manet.

 Also in this group was Charles Baudelaire, whose ideas and theories of "modern" art influenced Whistler.
 Baudelaire challenged artists to scrutinize the brutality of life and nature and to portray it faithfully, avoiding the old themes of mythology and allegory.
 Théophile Gautier, one of the first to explore translation qualities among art and music, may have inspired Whistler to view art in musical terms.